RBayor/pharmacy_prototype/README.md

 4. User then clicks on the medication and a list of pharmacies is brought up.
 5. From here the user is able to see the price at each pharmacy and the location(a map will be available) of the pharmacy.

+##### Health tips page
+    This page has been edited to contain a list of github users.
+Currently searching for a top notch heath api to integrate into this page to provide users with a constantly updated list of health tips.
 ### Most of these features are incomplete.